AppliedLogicSystems/ALSProlog/docs/docs/guide/14-Using-the-Four-Port-Debugger.md

 ## 14.3 Additional Debugger Commands

-If your program is large and/or complicated, looking at every port call in the program’s execution is often tiresome and unnecessary.
+If your program is large and/or complicated, looking at every port call in the program's execution is often tiresome and unnecessary.
 Once a procedure is debugged, it is no longer necessary to trace its execution in detail.

 However, other procedures may still contain errors.
 In this case, you want to examine the execution of the questionable procedures without looking at the execution of the correct portions of the program.
 This can be done by limiting the amount of